 - Fill in the application form.

 - Send the application form and the required documentation by post to the Danish Patient Safety Authority.

 You can also hand in your application and documentation at the reception desk at the Danish Patient Safety Authority.
-See the contact information and opening hours at the bottom of the page.
+See contact information and opening hours on the page Contact.
 Remember to enclose the application form including your name and address with the documentation.
 The required documentation must be sent in 2 copies.

 - Name change certificate/marriage certificate, if any.

 - Curriculum vitae, listing your qualifications and work experience in chronological order.

 - Diploma or the like as evidence of completed qualifications.